-You must file the tax audit report on or before due date of filing the return of income.
-This is 30 November of subsequent year in case taxpayer has entered into an international transaction and 30 September of the subsequent year for other taxpayers.
+Tax audit report has to be filed on or before the pre-determined due date of filing income return, i.e., 30th November of the subsequent assessment year for taxpayers who have engaged in an international transaction and 30th September of the subsequent assessment year for other taxpayers.
+Rules Governing Tax Audit